-The exact timing, duration, and intensity of separation anxiety is different for every child.
-Separation anxiety does not show before a baby has the understanding of object permanence (which happens between 4 and 8 months).
+The exact timing, duration, and intensity of separation anxiety are different for every child.
+Separation anxiety does not show before a baby has an understanding of object permanence (which happens between 4 and 8 months).

 This means that a baby needs to be able to understand that their parents or caregivers do not cease to exist once they are out of sight — if I can’t see mom or dad, they are not with me but are somewhere else.
 It is in this time frame that they start understanding that a parent/caregiver can leave them to go elsewhere.

 When experiencing separation anxiety, a child can have a wide range of reactions that differ in intensity and duration.
 The child’s reactions also depend on how old they are and how aware of the situation they are.